Charlene-L/CITS5553-Capstone-Project/README.md

 ## Exploratory data Analysis

 To take a quick look at the data set and look for any correlations between the frequencies.
+And find two main problem of WBA dataset: Class-imbalanced and multicollinearity.

 ## Feature Selection